 Why is employee engagement important?

 Highly engaged employees tend to display greater motivation, higher productivity and a deeper commitment to the work they do.

 People with high levels of employee engagement also tend to be happier in general and report better levels of personal wellbeing.
-This often becomes something of a virtuous cycle – the happier you are with your work situation, the more you can invest in your work and the more engaged you become and the less likely you will want to leave.
+This often becomes something of a virtuous cycle – the happier you are with your work situation, the more you can invest in your work, the more engaged you become and the less likely you will want to leave.

 To put it simply, highly engaged employees generally work harder, deliver better work and stay at their companies for longer.
 With that in mind, it’s easy to see why employee engagement is such a key concept for small businesses.